dhruvrajvanshi/crz/README.md

 * Make working with algebraic types type safe and easy using pattern matching.

 ## Roadmap
-* Write tests
+* Write tests.
-* Write documentation
+* Write documentation.
-* Make ADT base type a module instead of an abstract class
+* Make ADT base type a module instead of an abstract class.
-* Implement Result and Future types
+* Implement Result and Future types.
+* Improve compile time error messages for macros.